 - 1. Automatic sprinkler systems with less than 100 fire sprinklers protecting one-family and two-family dwellings. - 2.
-Limited area systems serving fewer than 20 sprinklers. - 3.
+Limited area sprinkler systems in accordance with Section 903.3.8. - 3.
 Automatic sprinkler systems installed in accordance with NFPA 13R where a common supply main is used to supply both domestic water and the automatic sprinkler system and a separate shutoff valve for the automatic sprinkler system is not provided. - 4.
-Jockey pump control valves that are sealed or locked in the open position. - 5.
-Control valves to commercial kitchen hoods, paint spray booths or dip tanks that are sealed or locked in the open position. - 6.
+Jockey pump control valves that are sealed or locked in the open position.

+- 5. Control valves to commercial kitchen hoods, paint spray booths or dip tanks that are sealed or locked in the open position. - 6.
 Valves controlling the fuel supply to fire pump engines that are sealed or locked in the open position. - 7.
 Trim valves to pressure switches in dry, preaction and deluge sprinkler systems that are sealed or locked in the open position.

 SEC.
 96.1.2808.
-STORAGE AND PROCESSING OF WOOD CHIPS, HOGGED MATERIAL, FINES, COMPOST AND RAW PRODUCT ASSOCIATED WITH YARD WASTE AND RECYCLING FACILITIES.
+STORAGE AND PROCESSING OF WOOD CHIPS, HOGGED MATERIAL, FINES, COMPOST, SOLID BIOMASS FEEDSTOCK AND RAW PRODUCT ASSOCIATED WITH YARD WASTE, AGRO-INDUSTRIAL AND RECYCLING FACILITIES.